 We randomly considered five CKD patients and determined the standard deviation of their weight pre dialysis and post dialysis.
 Then we took the difference of their standard deviation (weight) pre- and post-dialysis (Table 11) and found that the difference of standard deviation of patient 1, patient 2, patient 3, patient 4 is less than 1 and the medical report of the patients that we have collected shows that their health is progressing toward good health.
-But in the case of patient 5 we found that the difference of the standard deviation of their weight pre- and post-dialysis is more than 1.
-Furthermore the medical report of the patient is deteriorating with time.
+But in the case of patient 5 we found that the difference of the standard deviation of their weight preand post-dialysis is more than 1.
+Furthermore the medical report of the patient shows that the health of the patient is deteriorating with time.